AsodariyaP/GIF-Image-Storage-App/README.md

 ### Local Storage
 To store the GIF images locally, the app utilizes the browser's local storage feature.
 Each GIF image is stored with its name and URL, allowing easy retrieval and display within the User's GIF Collection component.

-###Technologies Used
+### Technologies Used
-The app is built using Angular, taking advantage of its robust features for creating dynamic and web applications.
+The app is built using Angular, taking advantage of its robust features for creating dynamic web applications.
 To fetch GIFs from the Giphy API, the app leverages HTTP requests.
 Additionally, the app utilizes various libraries and tools from the Angular ecosystem and other open-source resources available on the internet to enhance its functionality and improve the user experience.

 Happy coding! 😊 👍